 "The Guardswoman" is an episolary tale -- it's the letters a young woman sent home to her mother after joining the City Guard in Ethshar of the Sands, telling of her difficulties in fitting in in this traditionally masculine occupation.
 It first appeared in Chicks in Chainmail, an anthology edited by Esther Friesner, published by Baen Books, September 1995, ISBN 0-671-87682-1.
 It was written specifically for the anthology.

-The story is part of the Ethshar series, which consists so far of thirteen novels and eleven shorter works.
+The story is part of the Ethshar series, which consists so far of fourteen novels and eleven shorter works, with more forthcoming.

 "The Guardswoman" is copyright 1995 by Lawrence Watt Evans.